crt-dot-soluble/nbs.config/README.md

   `dotnet build`

+## Download Pre-Built Assembly

+Alternatively you can select a release package from the right and skip the compilation step if you only want the binary.

 ## Add to an Existing Project

 You must reference the compiled nbs.config assembly (nbs.config.dll) from your .csproj file.
 This can by modifying your .csproj file to include the following lines: